Skip to content

 Synopsis

-• Used as a fallback when XDG paths are not set.
+• HOME - Fallback when XDG paths are not set

 Global Options